Docs

 How it's measured

-Average Revenue per New Paid Subscription = [(MRR of Newly Activated Subscriptions)/ (No. of Activations during the period)]
+Average Revenue per New Paid Subscription = [(MRR of Newly Activated Subscriptions)/ (Number of Activations during the period)]

 Reading